Buda Limestone: Fossils

 Exposures in Hays County, Texas have yielded fossil remains of Pterodactyloidea, Ornithocheiroidea and Ornithocheiridae.

+Type locality for Graptocarcinus texanus Roemer, 1887(Decapoda: Brachyura).

 Economic resources

 The Buda Limestone is an important petroleum reservoir that has been exploited for decades via conventional vertical drilling.
 It is now being exploited using techniques such as horizontal and underbalanced drilling.
 While the vertical wells relied on the porosity of the formation (up to 6%), the horizontal wells exploit a system of natural vertical fractures in the formation.

 History of investigation

 The formation was originally named the Shoal Creek Limestone, but this name was preempted, and the formation was renamed the Buda Limestone by T.W.
 Vaughan in 1900.
 By 1935, the formation had been included in the Washita Group.